wp-plugins/ninjafirewall/readme.txt

 == Upgrade Notice ==

+= 1.0.2 =
+* Updated firewall rules.
+* Added extensive contextual help to the Firewall Policies page.
+* Fixed some code, minor errors and typos.

 = 1.0.1 =
 * Fixed a `Call to undefined function flatten()` error message.
 * NinjaFirewall will warn and refuse to install if `SAFE_MODE` is enabled with PHP 5.3+.